panifie/PingPong.jl/docs/src/troubleshooting.md

 ```

 - **Python-Dependent Precompilation:** Precompiling code that relies on Python, such as exchange functions, may lead to segmentation faults.
 To prevent this:
-  - Clear global caches, like `TICKERS_CACHE`, before precompilation.
+  - Clear global caches, like `TICKERS_CACHE100`, before precompilation.
 Ensure global constants are empty, as their contents are serialized during precompilation.
   - Avoid using macros that directly insert Python objects, such as `@py`, in precompilable functions.

 - **Persistent Precompilation Skipping:** If a package consistently skips precompilation, check if `JULIA_NOPRECOMP` environment variable includes dependencies of the package.